maudeve-it/ILI9XXX-XPT2046-STM32/README.md

-# ILI9XXX +XPT2046 STM32
- A set of function handling a fast, mixed polling/DMA mode, SPI communication with a 480x320 or 320x240 touch display controlled by an ILI9488 and ILI9341+XPT2046

 _**Piu' sotto, al termine della lingua inglese trovi il testo in italiano. </i>**_ _**Below English text you'll find the Italian version</i>**_